 - Faithfulness: to be loyal and true in relationships

 - Achievement: to have important accomplishments

-This highlighted the importance of video recording everything because you never know what you might capture.
+This experience highlighted the importance of recording everything during these types of sessions because you never know what you might capture.

-- Ultimately, the concept wouldn’t be valuable to this small group of older adults.
+- Ultimately, the concept may not be valuable to this small group of older adults.
 They all valued face-to-face communication more than communicating digitally.
-In addition, they were comfortable and satisfied with existing technological tools.

 - Older adults have great ideas!
 Their life experience is not to be taken for granted.

 - One of the biggest takeaways was the importance of being patient while facilitating.
-We can sometimes jump in, thinking we know what someone else is going to say.
-During all the sessions, I did not interject my own feelings or thoughts and let each session reach its natural conclusion.
+During the sessions, I did not interject my own feelings or thoughts and let each session reach its natural conclusion.

 - Remember to record everything!